tommilligan/dailyprogrammer/notes/c20170904h2/notes.md

 * Find the convex hull of the set
     * For the upper/lower
         * Find the left/rightmost circle to start with
-        * Find all left-handed cotangents between other circles
+        * Find all left-handed cotangents between other circles (defined as the tangent vector having an acute anti-clockwise angle to the vector between the two circles)
         * Find the tangent with the most positive gradient (but less than the previous one)
         * Add this tangent to the hull
         * Loop with the newly found circle